Mychal Thompson: Personal life

 Thompson married his wife Julie in 1987, and they have three sons, Mychel, Klay, and Trayce.
-Mychel briefly played in the NBA for the Cleveland Cavaliers, while Klay is a shooting guard for the Dallas Mavericks and has won four NBA championships, and Trayce is an outfielder for the Boston Red Sox.
+Mychel briefly played in the NBA for the Cleveland Cavaliers, while Klay is a shooting guard for the Miami Heat and has won four NBA championships, and Trayce is an outfielder whose played for 5 MLB teams and plays for the Great Britain national baseball team.

 Thompson is nicknamed "sweet bells" after Walt Bellamy, who was nicknamed "bells."
 Thompson's documentary about his life "Trailblazer: The Mychal Thompson Story" screened at Regal Cinemas at LA Live in Los Angeles on November 21, 2013.
 Thompson's brother, Andrew (Andy) Thompson, was an executive producer of the Michael Jordan documentary mini-series The Last Dance.
 Andy Thompson pitched Adam Silver the idea for the documentary while both were working for NBA Entertainment, knowing that Michael Jordan used to write his name as "Mychal Jordan" since he idolized Mychal Thompson.

 Thompson once implied he had interest in becoming Bahamian Prime Minister.
 Before he joined the NBA, some fans believed him to be the cousin of fellow NBA player (and basketball Hall of Fame member) David Thompson.
 A street in Nassau leading to the Queen Elizabeth Sports Centre was named "Mychal Thompson Boulevard" in his honor during 2015.

+As of the 2025–26 season, Thompson is one of seven players born in The Bahamas to appear in an NBA game, and one of only five to be drafted.
+Thompson was the first and only Bahamian NBA player until Ian Lockhart debuted in 1990 and appeared in only one career game.